Central Plaza (Hong Kong): History

 The land upon which Central Plaza sits was reclaimed from Victoria Harbour in the 1970s.
 The 77800 sqft site was auctioned off by the Hong Kong Government at City Hall Theatre on 25 January 1989.
 It was sold for a record HK$3.35 billion to a joint venture called "Cheer City Properties", owned 50 per cent by Sun Hung Kai Properties and 50 per cent by fellow real estate conglomerate Sino Land and their major shareholder the Ng Teng Fong family.
-A third developer, Ryoden Development, joined the consortium afterward.
-Ryoden Development disposed its 5% interest for 190,790 square feet of office space in New Kowloon Plaza from Sun Hung Kai in 1995.
+A third developer, Ryoden Development, joined the consortium afterwards.
+Ryoden Development disposed off its 5% interest for 190,790 square feet of office space in New Kowloon Plaza from Sun Hung Kai in 1995.

-The first major tenant to sign a lease was the Provisional Airport Authority, who on 2 August 1991 agreed to lease the 24th to 26th floors.
+The first major tenant to sign a lease was the Provisional Airport Authority, which on 2 August 1991 agreed to lease the 24th to 26th floors.
 A topping-out ceremony, presided over by Sir David Ford, was held on 9 April 1992.

 Design

 Central Plaza is made up of two principal components: a free standing 368 m office tower and a 30.5 m podium block attached to it.
-The tower is made up of three sections: a 30.5 m tower base forming the main entrance and public circulation spaces; a 235.4 m tower body containing 57 office floors, a sky lobby and five mechanical plant floors; and the tower top consists of six mechanical plant floors and a 102 m tower mast.
+The tower is made up of three sections: a 30.5 m tower base forming the main entrance and public circulation spaces; a 235.4 m tower body containing 57 office floors, a sky lobby and five mechanical plant floors; and the tower top consisting of six mechanical plant floors and a 102 m tower mast.

-The ground level public area along with the public sitting out area form an 8400 m2 landscaped garden with fountain, trees and artificial stone paving.
+The ground level public area along with the public sitting out area form an 8400 m2 landscaped garden with a fountain, trees and artificial stone paving.
 No commercial element is included in the podium.
-The first level is a public thoroughfare for three pedestrian bridges linking the Mass Transit Railway, the Convention and Exhibition Centre and the China Resource Building.
-By turning these space to public use, the building got 20% plot ratio more as bonus.
-The shape of the tower is not truly triangular but with its three corners cut off to provide better internal office spaces.
+The first level is a public thoroughfare for three pedestrian bridges linking the Mass Transit Railway, the Convention and Exhibition Centre and the China Resources Building.
+By converting these space for public use, the building gained 20% more plot ratio.
+The shape of the tower is not truly triangular with its three corners truncated to provide better internal office spaces.

-Central Plaza was designed by the Hong Kong architectural firm Ng Chun Man and Associates and engineered by Arup.
+Central Plaza was designed by the Hong Kong architectural firm Ng Chun Man and Associates (since renamed Dennis Lau & Ng Chun Man Architects, or DLN) and engineered by Arup.
 The main contractor was a joint venture, comprising the contracting firms Sanfield (a subsidiary of Sun Hung Kai) and Tat Lee, called Manloze Ltd.